cornfeedhobo/packer-post-processor-docker-dockerfile/README.md

 # Packer Dockerfile post-processor

+DEPRECATED: This functionality has found it's way into the main packer binary.
+This repo is no longer maintained.

 This is a [Packer](http://packer.io/) post-processor plugin which allows setting Docker metadata on an artifact from the [docker-tag](https://packer.io/docs/post-processors/docker-tag.html) post-processor.

 Normally, Docker images built using Packer cannot include entrypoint, cmd, user, environment variables and other metadata that is available in Dockerfiles.
 This plugin will create a temporary Dockerfile and run `docker build` in an annonymous context.
 Most Dockerfile instructions are supported as json parametersp